GreenmaskIO/greenmask/docs/built_in_transformers/standard_transformers/random_person.md

 * `hashing` - the bool value.
 Indicates whether the column value must be passed through the hashing function.
   The default value is `false`.
 If all column has `hashing` set to `false` (by default), then all columns will be hashed.
+* `keep_null` - the bool value.
+Indicates whether NULL values should be preserved.
+The default value is `true`

 ### *gender_mapping* object attributes